CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

 ### My Neural Network Implementation

-In my implemetation of Neural network, I'm training all the data points at the same time, hence, we have the input data as the array of 'DATA_POINTS * NUMBER_OF_FEATURES'
+In my implemetation of Neural network, I'm training all the data points at the same time, hence, we have the input data as the array of `DATA_POINTS * NUMBER_OF_FEATURES`